saayxee/random-wikipedia-link/README.md

 ```

 ## Contribution/Bugs
-> If you experience any bugs regarding the tool, please open an issue and document the problem in detail so that I can fix it and fix it as needed.
+> If you experience any bugs regarding the tool, please open an issue and document the problem in detail so that I can fix it as needed.

 If you want to contribute a feature or fix a bug yourself, kindly act per the following instructions/guide:
 - Fork the repository.